 - Mr. Wanner

 That would be greatly appreciated.
-They are a good group of ladies and gentlemen and I felt that I benefitted greatly from them being here to help when needed, and encouraging us.
+They are a good group of ladies and gentlemen and I felt that I benefited greatly from them being here to help when needed, and encouraging us.
 I hope you all have a good end of the school year.
 It was a pleasure meeting you all and hope to hear from/see you again.

 Project FIND was funded by a Women's Giving Circle grant.
 Renfrow is currently pursuing funding for a student-led exercise program at New Castle Correctional Facility.